subhamoymahajan/Martini_PEI_ff/README.md

 - `start_iter` : Starting iteration number.
 Should be greater than 0.
 - `max_iter` : Last iteration number.
 Should be greater than 1.
 - `peiname` : Name of PEI.
+- `Temp`: Temperature of the simulation.
+Used to generate initial parameters and update them.

 ## Pickle formats